Quadruple jump: Men

 On April 22, 2016, in the short program at the Team Challenge Cup in Spokane, United States, Japanese skater Shoma Uno landed the first ratified quadruple flip in competition.

 On September 30, 2016, in the short program at the Autumn Classic International in Montreal, Canada, Japanese skater Yuzuru Hanyu landed the first ratified quadruple loop in competition.

 The first quadruple Axel attempt was by Russian skater Artur Dmitriev Jr. at the 2018 Rostelecom Cup.
 He landed forward and fell, receiving both a downgrade and fall deduction.
 Yuzuru Hanyu also attempted a quadruple Axel during the 2021–22 Japan Figure Skating Championships, although it was downgraded to a triple Axel with a two-footed landing.
 At the 2022 Winter Olympics, Hanyu’s quadruple Axel attempt received deductions for an under-rotation and a fall but was the first attempt in competition that was not downgraded to a triple Axel.
 On September 14, 2022, in the free skate at the 2022 CS U.S. International Figure Skating Classic, American skater Ilia Malinin landed the first successful quadruple Axel in competition.
-As of November 2025, he is the only skater to successfully land the jump in competition.
+As of April 2026, he is the only skater to successfully land the jump in competition.

 Malinin is also the first skater to have successfully landed all six types of quadruple jumps in international competition, as well as the first skater to land six quadruple jumps with positive grades of execution in a single free skate at an international competition.
 This feat was accomplished at the 2024 World Figure Skating Championships in Montreal.
 Although not all received positive grades of execution, during his free skate program at the 2025 World Figure Skating Championships in Boston, Ilia Malinin landed all six types of quadruple jumps.
+At the 2025 Grand Prix Final in Nagoya, Malinin became the first skater to successfully perform seven quadruple jumps in a single program and the first skater to land all six types of quadruple jumps with positive grades of execution in a single free skate at an international competition.